GreyNoise-Intelligence/terraform-provider-greynoise/docs/data-sources/personas.md

 page_title: "greynoise_personas Data Source - greynoise"
 subcategory: ""
 description: |-
   Personas data source is used to lookup existing GreyNoise personas (both private and public) using a combination of filters.
+The list of personas can be found on the Visualizer Personas page https://viz.greynoise.io/sensors/personas.
 ---

 # greynoise_personas (Data Source)

 Personas data source is used to lookup existing GreyNoise personas (both private and public) using a combination of filters.
+The list of personas can be found on the Visualizer [Personas page](https://viz.greynoise.io/sensors/personas).

 ## Example Usage